Bengal guv extends Delhi visit, likely to meet Shah again

 Dhankhar also wrote a letter to Chief Minister Mamata Banerjee, accusing her of being silent over post-poll violence in the state and not taking steps to rehabilitate the affected people.

-He shared the letter on Twitter, a move the state home department criticised as being violative of all established norms.
+He shared the letter on Twitter, a move the state home department criticised as being violative of all established norms.—PTI